operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/create-instance.md

 kubectl get svc -n my-mariadb-operator-app
 ```

-You should see a similar output as below:
+You should see an output as shown below.

 ```